 Who Am I?

-I am a plant nerd first and foremost.
+I am a writer first and foremost.
 I graduated from the University of Southern California with a bachelor’s degree in creative writing in December of 2019 and immediately began working at an elementary charter school in LA.
 I loved teaching but found myself wanting to explore how plants grow and how to take care of them.

 Instead of fighting this urge and buckling down, I embraced it and advertised my landscaping services online.
 I found work at a private client’s residence in Beverly Hills, where the owner taught me how to properly care for, trim, and water plants in the landscape.
 This mentorship started a fire within me that has only grown throughout the years.